-Of the total preferred shares authorized, pursuant to the Certificate of Designation filed on June 16, 2015, up to five shares have been designated as Series B preferred stock, with a par value of \$0.01 ("Series B Preferred Stock").
-Each holder of outstanding shares of Series B Preferred Stock shall be entitled to voting power equivalent to the number of votes equal to the total number of shares of common stock outstanding as of the record date for the determination of stockholders entitled to vote at each meeting of stockholders of the Company and entitled to vote on all matters submitted or required to be submitted to a vote of the stockholders of the Company.
+Of the total preferred shares authorized, pursuant to the Certificate of Designation filed with the Secretary of State of the State of Delaware on June 16, 2015, up to five shares have been designated as Series B Preferred Stock, \$0.01 par value per share ("Series B Preferred Stock").
+Each holder of outstanding shares of Series B Preferred Stock is entitled to voting power equivalent to the number of votes equal to the total number of shares of common stock outstanding as of the record date for the determination of stockholders entitled to vote at each meeting of stockholders of the Company and entitled to vote on all matters submitted or required to be submitted to a vote of the stockholders of the Company.
+One share of Series B Preferred Stock is issued and outstanding as of June 30, 2018.

-No preferred series A or B shares were issued in fiscal 2017 or 2016.
+No shares of Series A Preferred Stock or Series B Preferred Stock were issued in fiscal years 2018 or 2017.